The Cult of Christmas Beers

 bells brewery christmas ale holiday beers

-Think of any holiday dessert and you’ll find those notes here: sticky toffee pudding, gingerbread snaps, snickerdoodle cookies.
-An indulgent treat, Christmas Ale is as synonymous with the holidays as a plate of cookies and glass of milk.
+Think of any holiday dessert, and you’ll find those notes here: sticky toffee pudding, ginger snaps, snickerdoodle cookies.
+An indulgent treat, Christmas Ale is as synonymous with the holidays as a plate of cookies and a glass of milk.

-Who knows, St. Nick might like that better, actually.
+Who knows, St. Nick might like that better.

 Learn more